 Dr. Woods died on the 14th of June, 1959 at West Wales General Hospital.
 His daughter Elizabeth, a spinster, was the benefactor of his will.

 His brother also became a physician.
-Dr. William Henry Ogle Woods (1875-1945) did not practice in Kent County.
+Dr. William Henry Ogle Woods (1875-1945) did not practice in Chatham-Kent.
 It appears that he practiced medicine in Swansea, Wales his entire life.

 *Dr. James Walter Coulter also appears on the Chatham-Kent Physician Tribute website.